-Are you excited for summer?
+Are you excited about summer?
 The grilling season is here and in my opinion, there is nothing better than grilling vegan food with friends!
 Don’t you think so too?!
-Today I have the perfect vegan side dish for you.
-I am talking about these grilled Portobello mushroom steaks which will make your mouth water.
+Today, I have the perfect vegan side dish for you.
+I am talking about these grilled Portobello mushroom steaks, which will make your mouth water.

 You might love the recipe as much as I do because it is: